I love San Francisco! Nature and human ingenuity came together to make this a wonderful place for visitors and residents alike.

-You can also enjoy the long and winding hiking trails which take you from the sea level to an elevation of 788 ft.
-Those trails provide an amazing view of San Francisco skyline and Golden Gate Bridge.
+You can also enjoy the long and winding hiking trails, which take you from sea level to an elevation of 788 ft (240 m).
+These trails provide a remarkable view of the San Francisco skyline and Golden Gate Bridge.

-You are welcome to bring your own snacks or picnic, but you can also buy some snacks from a concession stand.
+You are welcome to bring your snacks or picnic, but you can also dine at the Café, which offers unique sandwiches and wraps.

 Muir Woods and Wine Tasting

-Muir Woods is the last remaining grove of Giant Red Wood trees in the bay area and it is located right outside of the city of San Francisco.
-In 1908 it was declared a national monument and named after the naturist John Muir in recognition of his conservation efforts.
-It is a must see spot for nature lovers and hikers.
+Muir Woods is the last remaining grove of Giant Redwood trees in the Bay Area, and it is located right outside the city of San Francisco.
+In 1908, it was declared a national monument and named after the naturist John Muir in recognition of his conservation efforts.
+It is a must-see spot for nature lovers and hikers.
 This also was the filming location for the 2011 movie “Rise of the Planet of the Apes (2011)”.
-See the full article here
+See the full article here.

 Golden Gate Park

-The park is home to the famous Conservatory of Flowers and Japanese Tea Garden, lots of playgrounds, lakes, picnic areas and sports venues.
+The park is home to the famous Conservatory of Flowers and Japanese Tea Garden, several playgrounds, lakes, picnic areas, and sports venues.

 Park visitors can enjoy music events at the Music Concourse or visit the Academy of Sciences museum.
 The Academy of Sciences offers a lot of fixed and visiting exhibits.
-Some of the most interesting exhibits are: Planetarium; Aquarium; Rain Forests of the World.
+Some of the most interesting exhibits are the Planetarium, Aquarium, and Rain Forests of the World.
 The building itself is an exhibit on how to build green and sustainable habitats.

 A great way to experience this vast park is to bike through the long walkways and trails.
-You can actually bike from Fisherman’s Warf to the middle of the park in about 50 minutes (6 miles).
+You can actually bike from Fisherman’s Wharf to the middle of the park in about 50 minutes (6 miles (9.66 km)).

 Some of the photos in this article were downloaded from Wikipedia under the Wikimedia Commons license.